-The Management of the Carmona Water District is responsible for the preparation of the financial statements as at December 31, 2020, including the additional components attached thereto in accordance with the prescribed financial reporting framework indicated therein.
+The Management of the Carmona Water District (CWD) is responsible for the preparation of the financial statements as of December 31, 2021 including the additional components attached thereto in accordance with the prescribed financial reporting framework indicated therein.
 The responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of financial statements that are free from material statement whether due to fraud or error, selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.